Dataset FAN-01: Revisiting the EAA Benchmark for a low-pressure axial fan: Abstract

 \section{Abstract}

-We revisit the online repository, the data source, the details of the experiments, and selected numerical results of the EAA benchmark case of a low-pressure axial fan.
+We revisited the online repository (\href{https://zenodo.org/communities/eaa-computationalacoustics}{EAA Benchmark datasets for acoustics at Zenodo}), the data source, the details of the experiments, and selected numerical results of the \href{https://zenodo.org/records/8418341}{EAA benchmark case of a low-pressure axial fan in a short duct} \cite{EAABenchmark-FAN}.
 We present the whole aeroacoustic simulation process and its validation by experimental results.
 A successful computation of the flow and acoustic involves the following procedure, including validation: 1.
 Obtaining a verified mesh for the flow simulation.
 2. Evaluating turbulence modeling.
 3. Performing a mesh convergence study.
 4. Validating significant flow results concerning a subsequent acoustic simulation.
 5. Establishing a computational domain and meshing regarding the acoustic field.
 6. Acoustic source term calculation includes possible truncation and interpolation from the flow grid to the acoustic mesh.
 7. The acoustic field computation and validation of its significant physical quantities.
 The data acquisition was motivated to cover all validation steps with experimental data regarding this conceptual workflow.
 We will present physical and methodological details for a successful aeroacoustic fan simulation.